New report: The State of Creative Effectiveness

 Imagine testing ad campaign ideas before you commit to creating an entire campaign.
 That’s what’s possible with today’s online market research tools.

-In this article, I’ll share how to better understand how consumer behavior impacts advertising and share some expert insights and tools to get you started on ads that work.
+In this article, I’ll share how to better understand how consumer behavior influences decisions, some expert insights and modern strategies.

 If you’ve been in marketing for longer than a month, you recognize the complexity of customer behavior.
 It’s emotion-driven.
 Writer, author and speaker Seth Godin says, “People do not buy goods and services.
 They buy relationships, stories, and magic.”